al3xzheng/Introduction-to-Hardware/README.md

 _You'll definitely learn something, and maybe something that which you were looking for!_

-Note: Please use the headings tab in the PDF doc to browse through.
+Note: Please use the headings tab in the PDF doc by first downloading it, to browse through.

 > By: Alex Zheng